swift-lang/swift-k/libexec/log-processing/README.txt

 Log Processing
 ==============

+You should check the scripts that you intend to use to determine what log lines they require and ensure that you are generating those lines via +swift/etc/log4j.properties+.

 To properly generate log plots, you must enable VDL/Karajan logging.
-TODO:How?

-You should check the scripts that you intend to use to determine what log lines they require and ensure that you are generating those lines via log4j.properties

-Make sure log4.properties contains:
+Make sure +log4.properties+ contains:
 --------------------------------------
 log4j.logger.swift=DEBUG
 log4j.logger.org.globus.cog.abstraction.coaster.service.job.manager.Cpu=DEBUG
 log4j.logger.org.globus.cog.abstraction.coaster.service.job.manager.Block=DEBUG
 --------------------------------------

-TODO: Does it work for coasters-based runs only?
+The script programs referred to below are in +swift/libexec/log-processing+.

 Normalize event times in the log to the run start time
 ------------------------------------------------------